mutecomm/mute/doc/keyserver.md

 Definitions:
-- `ROLLOVER`: Time after which the hashchain should be considered "non-authorative" by the client.
+- `ROLLOVER`: Time after which the hashchain should be considered "non-AUTHORITATIVE" by the client.
 One year.

 Server:
 - New entries should not have a `UIDMessage.UIDContent.NOTAFTER` that is more